chenjhdkh/DBS-RTDETR/README.md

 └── yolo2coco.py      # Convert YOLO format to COCO format
 ```

-Prepare the dataset:
+Prepare the dataset & Preprocessing:
+1. The SAR-AIRcraft-1.0 dataset used in this research is open-access.
+Please refer to the original publication for download details.

-1. Edit `data.yaml` to specify image paths and class information.
+2. Edit `data.yaml` to specify image paths and class information.
-2. Run `split_data.py` to split the dataset.
+3. Run `split_data.py` to standardize the training, validation, and test set splits.
-3. Use `xml2txt.py` or `yolo2coco.py` to convert annotations into the required format.
+4. Use `xml2txt.py` or `yolo2coco.py` to convert annotations into the required format.

 ## Usage